About Citrus United Basket

 Mid/Late1978 - County created first parks and recreation position for Citrus County.
 John Barnes (from Homosassa) was hired and the County Commissioners decided that one of his first tasks should be in the creation of Citrus United Basket (C.U.B.).

-1978 - After bringing together influential people in the county they came up with and established a board, wrote the Articles of Incorporation and obtained our 501(c)3.
+1978 - After bringing together influential people in the county they came up with and established a board, wrote the Articles of Incorporation and obtained our 501(c)3 on December 12th.
 The very first subscribers to the Articles were Jerry Steed, Charles B. Adkins and Rev. George Dettman of First United Methodist Church of Inverness.

 Originally, there were no facilities or structure available for C.U.B. while it accumulated materials and clothing.
 However, the county did have an old shed located on Cooter Pond near the old Sheriff's office in Inverness, which is where items were stored for C.U.B. on the EAST side of the county.